Passwordless authentication: How financial institutions can solve the password problem

 Banks should look for FIDO capabilities from their authentication provider.
 This allows you to leverage open standards and implement passwordless authentication to enhance the customer experience with modern biometric technologies.

 An additional layer of security on top of this is called secure channel.
 A secure channel can be paired with FIDO to provide end-to-end encryption for the entire financial transaction.
 FIDO has been proven to be a quick and easy tool that allows the customer to own the authentication themselves.
-So when they’re authenticating to any number of different applications, they’re using their own authenticator to do that.
+So when they’re authenticating to any number of different applications, they’re using their own authenticator app to do that.

 FIDO has proven to be a great passwordless authentication tool in this case, because all the customer needs to do is a simple face scan.

-Use Case #3: Bank Wire Transfer with QR or Push Notification
+Use case #3: Bank wire transfer with QR or push notification

-The benefits as far as ease of use become quite clear when using a QR-like code for this use case.
 The transaction is initiated by the bank and can’t be initiated or intercepted by a fraudster – especially one trying to infiltrate a bank account through phishing and social engineering.

-Closing Thoughts
+Closing thoughts

+The future belongs to passwordless authentication solutions.
 Look for a passwordless authentication solution that supports a broad range of hardware and software technologies (i.e., biometric authentication, push notifications, Cronto, and FIDO).
 This gives you flexibility in meeting customers’ needs and preferences, across use cases.

-Analyst Report
+Analyst report

 The OneSpan Team is dedicated to delivering the best content to help you secure tomorrow's potential.
 From blogs to white papers, ebooks, webinars, and more, our content will help you make informed decisions related to cybersecurity and digital agreements.